jw120/mal/impls/jw-swift/README.md

 TODO - Parser a la Haskell

+Next - get parser and reader to pass full set of tests

 - Makefile - to run step-tests
 - Makefile - to Build from command line